emscripten-core/emsdk/README.md

 ### How do I track the latest Emscripten development with the SDK?

-A common and supported use case of the Emscripten SDK is to enable the workflow where you directly interact with the GitHub repositories.
-This allows you to obtain new features and latest fixes immediately as they are pushed to the GitHub repository, without having to wait for release to be tagged.
-You do not need a GitHub account or a fork of Emscripten to do this.
-To switch to using the latest git development branch `main`, run the following:

-    emsdk install git-1.9.4 # Install git.
-Skip if the system already has it. emsdk install sdk-main-64bit # Clone+pull the latest emscripten-core/emscripten/main. emsdk activate sdk-main-64bit # Set the main SDK as the currently active one.
+To try the latest changes with emsdk you can install and activate a special version called `tot` (Tip-Of-Tree) which is continuously built and usually contains Emscripten and LLVM changes just a few hours after they are committed:

+    ./emsdk install tot
+    ./emsdk activate tot

+If you want to build everything yourself from the very latest sources you can use `sdk-main-64bit`:

+    ./emsdk install sdk-main-64bit
+    ./emsdk activate sdk-main-64bit

 ### How do I use my own Emscripten fork with the SDK?

 It is also possible to use your own fork of the Emscripten repository via the SDK.
-This is achieved with standard git machinery, so if you are already acquainted with working on multiple remotes in a git clone, these steps should be familiar to you.
-This is useful in the case when you want to make your own modifications to the Emscripten toolchain, but still keep using the SDK environment and tools.
-To set up your own fork as the currently active Emscripten toolchain, first install the `sdk-main` SDK like shown in the previous section, and then run the following commands in the emsdk directory:
+This is useful when you want to make your own modifications to the Emscripten toolchain, but still keep using the SDK environment and tools.

+To do this, set the `EM_CONFIG` environment variable to point to the emsdk Emscripten config (`.emscripten` in the emsdk directory) and then put your own checkout of Emscripten first in `PATH`:

-    cd emscripten/main
+    cd my_emscripten/
-    # Add a git remote link to your own repository.
-    git remote add myremote https://github.com/mygituseraccount/emscripten.git
-    # Obtain the changes in your link.
-    git fetch myremote
-    # Switch the emscripten-main tool to use your fork.
+    # Tell emscripten to use the emsdk config file
-    git checkout -b mymain --track myremote/main

-In this way you can utilize the Emscripten SDK tools while using your own git fork.
-You can switch back and forth between remotes via the `git checkout` command as usual.
+    export EM_CONFIG=/path/to/emsdk/.emscripten
+    # Now your version of emscripten will use LLVM and binaryen binaries from
+    # the currently active version of emsdk.
+    ./emcc

 ### How do I use Emscripten SDK with a custom version of python, java, node.js or some other tool?